loteoo/hyperapp-starter/README.md

 > Why so many commits?

-The boilerplate has evolved and changed over time.
+The boilerplate has evolved and changed a lot over time.

 ---